-Physical Education district ( 91.5 Physical EducationHygiene 1 or 2 - 2 units Hygiene 1 or 2 2 units Foreign Languages Mathematics A and P 6 units Mathematics A and P on bit 110 units Mathematics A and B or high school algebra and geometry 0 units Social ScienceNatural Science 14 units Natural Science Year-course in foreign land 14 units (in addition to the foregoing minimum requirements in for y Lower division subjects for the - 6 units the above requirements, unless included in one of the above requirements, see page 50Lower division subjects required for the minors, unless included in one of 12 units Lower division subjects required for the major.
-See page 50.
-Electives to make total of 62 units
+2 units

+Physical Education2 units 1

+Physical Education 2 Hygiene 1 or 2 6 units

+Hygiene 1 or 26 English15 units 1

+English units 1

+Foreign Languages0-4 Mathematics A and B or high school algebra and geometry14 units 1

+Mathematics A and B or high school algebra and geometry 14 Social Sciences14 units

+(in addition to the foregoing minimum requirements in foreign units

+1000

+Lower division subjects for the minors, unless many 12 units

+Lower division subjects required for the major.
+See page 55.

+Electives to make total of 62 units.